Inferring the Thermal History of the Intergalactic Medium from the Properties of the Hydrogen and Helium Lyman-alpha Forest: Summary

 \textit{Software:} \Cholla \citep[\url{https://github.com/cholla-hydro/cholla}]{schneider2015a}, Python \citep{Python}, Numpy \citep{numpy}, Matplotlib \citep{matplotlib}, MUSIC \citep{Hahn+2011_Music}, GRACKLE \citep{smith2017a}.

 \acknowledgements This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract DE-AC05-00OR22725, using Summit allocations CSC434 and AST169.
+An award of computer time was provided by the INCITE program, via project AST175.
 We acknowledge use of the {\it lux} supercomputer at UC Santa Cruz, funded by NSF MRI grant AST1828315, and support from NASA TCAN grant 80NSSC21K0271.
 B.V. is supported in part by the UC MEXUS-CONACyT doctoral fellowship.
-B.E.R. acknowledges support from NASA contract NNG16PJ25C and grant 80NSSC18K0563.
+B.E.R. acknowledges support from NASA contract NNG16PJ25C and grants 80NSSC18K0563 and 80NSSC22K0814.
+We acknowledge the comments and suggestions received from the anonymous referee which helped improve the content and clarity of this work.